hyerim1212/maxwell-to-programmable-photonics/README.md

 ## Current Status

-The project is currently transitioning from electromagnetic and wave-optics foundations to guided-wave photonics.
+The project is currently transitioning from guided-wave mode analysis to coupled photonic structures and coupled-mode theory.

 | Stage | Topic | Status |
 |---|---|---|